CSLearningLab/CSLearningLab.github.io/README.md

 |6-7   | COMP110, COMP290, COMP380, COMP401  | COMP110, COMP290, COMP380, COMP401, COMP411   | COMP110, COMP283, COMP290, COMP411   |

 <div class="datatable-end"></div>

+The Learning Lab is open from 5-7 Tuesday through Thursday in FB007.
+Check out the schedule above for when your TAs will be available for help!

 ### What is it?
 The Learning Lab is a new initiative from the CS Department to provide accessible and collaborative assistance on understanding key concepts from introductory CS courses, including: 110, 283, 290, 380, 401, 410, and 411.
 We are excited to offer this resource in adddition to the traditional Office Hours and recitations that already occur!